 From february 2017 I’ve added a very important component to my equipment.
 A specialised cooled CCD camera from ATIK cameras having a generous and senitive matrix (3354 x 2529 ) which I hope will help a lot in hunting more weaker targets.
 This will replace the Canon 1100D used until now.
 Anyway the Canon will remain in the available equpment as a secondary camera.

 The main telescope of the observatory is a 0.2m Celestron CPC 800 on AltAz fork computerised mount staying on a robust home-made equatorial wedge.
 Sometimes in paralel on this instrument there is a 70/700 Skywatcher achromat telescope used for pointing.
 Also for fast alignment a laser and a reddot are mounted on the main scope.

 On the main telescope an Atik 383L+ CCD is mounted in most cases.
 The pointing telescope use an old Celestron Nexstar camera.
 The Atik CCD replaced the previous Canon 1100D which was the main camera for a couple of years.
 The Canon is still available as backup camera.

 Of course all this setup is connected to the observatory computer and can be remotely controlled and used.
 I use Nexstar Remote and Cartes du Ciel software for controling the telescope.
-For the cameras I use the default Canon software and AmCap software for the pointing camera.
+For the cameras I use the CCD Ciel capture software and for Canon the default Canon software .

-Through this setup I can image fields having about 36×24 arcminutes with a resolution of 0.512 arcsecond per pixel.
-The curent limit magnitude of the setup is up to 16 mag but I hope it could be improved a little in the future.
+Through the Canon setup I can image fields having about 30×24 arcminutes with a resolution of 0.51 arcsecond per pixel.
+The curent limit magnitude of the setup is up to 16 magnitude.

 An quite old HP Workstation laptop is for the moment the permanent computer of the facility.
 It is a dual core computer running a Windows XP.
 The telescope controller, the Canon camera and the NexImage camera are conected to this computer via USB.
 Also the meteor station camera is conected to same computer via an EZCap USB video grabber.